needle-mirror/com.unity.vectorgraphics/Documentation~/vectorgraphics.md

 };
 ```

+When defining a `BezierContour` with `Closed = true`, the contour's last path segment will be connected to the first path segment, and the last path segment's `P1` and `P2` values will be used as control points.

 ### Shapes

 Just like paths, shapes are defined by a `BezierContour`, but they also provide a filling method: